HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 python vanderbot.py -A 0 -E https://wbwh-test.wikibase.cloud/query/sparql
 ```

-Note: checking for duplicates should NOT be disabled when working with Wikidata in order to avoid creating duplicate items.
+Note: checking for duplicates should NOT be disabled when working with Wikidata because you must take care to not create duplicate items.

 Another function that uses the Query Service is allowing automatic updating to labels and descriptions.
 By default, labels and descriptions are only written for new items.
 Labels and descriptions of existing items are left unchanged.
 If the `-U` option is set to `allow`, any changed labels or descriptions will be written to the API.
-In this case, the script downloads all of the existing labels and descriptions so that it can determine whether they have changed or not.
+In that case, the script uses a SPARQL query to download all of the existing labels and descriptions so that it can determine whether they have changed or not.
+So for non-Wikidata wikibases, the `-E` option must be used to specify the SPARQL endpoint in order for the `-U` option to work.

 The third circumstance where the Query Service is used is in cases where aliases are included.
 This requires a hack to the `csv-metadata.json` file that isn't supported by this work flow, so most users can disregard this.

 # Downloading existing data

-The `config.yaml` mapping file can also be used to download existing data from a Wikibase.
+The `config.yaml` mapping file can also be used to download existing data from a wikibase.
 This can be done with the [acquire_wikidata_metadata.py script](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/acquire_wikidata_metadata.py), which is described in detail [here](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/acquire_wikidata.md).
-The strategy that we will follow here is to create a second `config.yaml` file whose P IDs are the ones from Wikidata that are analogous to the ones we created in our Wikibase and have used in the first `config.yaml` file.
+The strategy that we will follow here is to create a second `config.yaml` file whose P IDs are the ones from Wikidata that are analogous to the ones we created in our wikibase and have used in the first `config.yaml` file.
 To keep the two files straight, I'm calling the second one [config_wikidata.yaml](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/config_wikidata.yaml).

 Here's what that mapping file would look like: